Xerips/BookNotes/BugBountyBootcamp/BugBountyBootcamp.md

 **The Domain Name System (DNS)**

 - Functions as the phone book for the internet by translating domain names into IP addresses.
   Example:
    Browser -- "Where is google.com?" --> DNS server
    DNS server -- "It's at 216.58.192.132" --> Browser
    Browser -- "Show me google.com" --> Web Server 216.58.192.132
    Web Server 216.58.192.132 -- "here you go, google.com" --> Browser

+  **Internet Ports**

+- You connect to a server through a port which range in number from 0 to 65,535
+- Users connect to a server through a port which is mapped to a specific service
+  - This makes sending and receiving information more efficient as conventions allows for this information to all be processed in the same way
   <pre>
   Example:                  port 80 - HTTP service
                           /